rkmlabiiserb/trajcontacts/README.md

 # trajcontacts

+**A Package for Calculating Residue-Residue Contacts from MD Trajectories**

+Currently, there are two modes for contact determination:

-A package to caculate residue-residue contacts from MD trajectories The presence of a contact between two residues in macromolecular systems, such as proteins and nucleic acids, is established when the minimum interresidue heavy atom pair distance falls within a specified cutoff (4-5 Å) for a given majority (for example, 75% or above snapshots) of the simulation time.
-This program can be untilized for extracting residue contacts from long MD simulation trajectories as well as PDB structures.
+1. **Normal Contact Analysis (norm):** The presence of a contact between two residues in macromolecular systems, such as proteins and nucleic acids, is established when the minimum inter-residue heavy atom pair distance falls within a specified cutoff (4-5 Å) for a majority of the simulation time (e.g., 75% or more of snapshots).
+This program can be utilized to extract residue contacts from long MD simulation trajectories as well as PDB structures.

+2. **Continuous Contact Analysis (cont):** As described in Botello-Smith et al., Journal of Chemical Theory and Computation 15.4 (2019): 2116-2126 and Westerlund et al., The Journal of Chemical Physics 153.14 (2020).

-This is a command line program for linux systems and depends on MDTraj simulation analysis package (https://www.mdtraj.org/): mdtraj.load() is used for trajectory/topology inputs and inter-atomic distances are calculated using mdtraj.distance().
+This is a command-line program for Linux systems and relies on the MDTraj simulation analysis package (https://www.mdtraj.org/).
+It uses `mdtraj.load()` for trajectory/topology inputs, and inter-atomic distances are calculated using `mdtraj.distance()`.
+For efficiency and to avoid memory-related errors, save the trajectories without unnecessary atoms (solvent/ions or hydrogen atoms) and divide the trajectory into multiple chunks, then write their names (or pathnames) in a file (for example, name that file 'traj.dat') - see below.

-Installation:
+## Installation

+You can install trajcontacts by running:

-**pip install trajcontacts**
+pip install trajcontacts

-After installation, type 'trajcontacts -h' for detailed options.
+After installation, you can access detailed options by typing:

+trajcontacts -h

+For a simple usage example, running the following command:

-A simple 'trajcontacts -p topologyfile -f coordinatefile -n 10' will run the program on 10 processors and extract contacts with 4.5 angstrom cutoff.
-Both 'topologyfile' and 'coordinatefile' should be specified as same for extracting contactd from a PDB file.
+trajcontacts -p topologyfile -f file_containing_names/paths_to_coordinate_files -n 10

+will execute the program on 10 processors and extract contacts with a 4.5 Ångstrom cutoff.
+Both 'topologyfile' (specified in the command line) and 'coordinatefile' (in the file containing names of coordinate files) should be specified as the same for extracting contacts from a PDB file.

+**Example:**

-Example:  trajcontacts -p 3sn6.pdb -f 3sn6.pdb -n 10
+trajcontacts -p 3sn6.pdb -f traj.dat -n 10

+where 'traj.dat' is a file with a single line containing '3sn6.pdb'.

-How to cite:
+**How to Cite:**

+Please cite the following research when using trajcontacts:

-Madhu, M. K., et al. "Delineating the Biased Signaling Mechanism in Mutated Variants of β2-Adrenergic Receptor Using Molecular Dynamics Simulations"
+Madhu, Midhun K., Kunal Shewani, and Rajesh K. Murarka.
+"Biased Signaling in Mutated Variants of β2-Adrenergic Receptor: Insights from Molecular Dynamics Simulations." bioRxiv (2023): 2023-09.

+**Copyright:**

-Copyright: Computational Biophysics and Soft Matter Group, IISER Bhopal (https://home.iiserb.ac.in/~rkm/)
+Copyright belongs to the Computational Biophysics and Soft Matter Group, IISER Bhopal.
+Visit their website at https://home.iiserb.ac.in/~rkm/.